 They also crack easily after extended periods of use – which increases the risk of skin scratches when playing – and they’re much harder to kick because of their rock-like outer surface.

 Another consideration that a buyer would need to take into account before making their purchase is the type of internal bladder that was used in the construction of the ball.

 The bladder is what holds the air inside the ball as it acts as an inner tube, and is made from either latex or butyl.

 Butyl bladders retain the air for much longer periods of time than their latex counterparts, as soccer balls made from the latter often require frequent inflation.

 However, latex bladders are said to provide better surface tension which translates into better contact performance when a person strikes the ball with their foot.

-Now that you’ve gained an awareness and appreciation for the intricacy of a football’s construction, it’s time to talk about budget.
+Now that you’ve gained an awareness and appreciation for the intricacy of a soccer ball’s panel construction, it’s time to talk about budget.

-For the soccer fanatics who like to emulate the professional match experience to every fine detail by doing things like putting on shin pads, wearing base layers and sporting full length socks, a premium football would be a perfect choice.
+For the soccer fanatics who like to emulate the professional match experience to every fine detail by doing things like putting on shin pads, wearing base layers and sporting full length socks, a premium soccer ball would be a perfect choice.